ece362-purdue/f2022-public-labs/riscv-prac/riscv-prac.md

 Your questions *may not* give you the equivalent C code - you will be given a description of what the function does, what arguments it takes, and what the expected return value is.
 One approach is to write the C code for the function to better understand how it should work, and then translate that to assembly - much like a compiler.

 While you are practicing, don't just focus on the *right* method - focus on the *optimal* method.
 Less lines of assembly can make it easier to keep track of different sections of code.
+(To clarify - this is a suggestion, not a requirement.
+If you already have a way that works for you, and you are confident you can use it to solve 3 questions of varying difficulty in 2 hours, use it.)

 Go over the following resources for some pointers on how you can tackle some question types:
 - [Looping](https://ece362-purdue.github.io/f2022-public-labs/common_problems/looping.html)